CSE142/sp21-CSE142L-final-starter/README2.md

 ```

 Generate a Moneta trace for each implementation running with 4 threads.
+Run `make cnn.exe` to build the executable so you can run it locally.
 You can use the same command line options you used above except:

 1. Set `--scale 0` to `cnn.exe` (i.e., after the `--`) so the function executes exactly once.
 2. Pass `--main none` to `mtrace` (i.e., before the `--`) so `mtrace` won't start tracing until we call `START_TRACE()`.